 - At the start of class, Lila would pick up an absent work organizer and begin filling in the assignments done in class and any homework.
 She would also write in any reminders about upcoming tests or events on this single sheet.

 - Additionally, Lila would grab one of these cute “Absent Folder” signs to place on the absent students’ desk.
-We downloaded this for FREE from Aris at Sailing into Second’s TpT store.
+We downloaded this from Aris at Sailing into Second’s TpT store.
 Throughout the day, students who sit next to Carson would collect any papers that are passed out and place them under this absent folder.
 That way, everything stays in one place!

 - At the end of the class period or day, Lila would gather all of the handouts under the “Absent Folder” on Carson’s desk and any textbooks that he might need at home and bring the books and absent work organizer to the office for Carson’s parents (or anyone else) to pick up after school.

 Note: We realize that individual schools have their own absent policies in place, so this may need to be modified to meet your classroom’s needs.
 For example, if cell phones are allowed at school, a picture of the absent work organizer can simply be texted to the absent student.